Supporting ex-offenders into employment, 2011

 This project aims to support 200+ ex-offenders in to stable employment in 2011 through the support, funding and, if applicable, referral to relevant training and education.
 We believe that our holistic approach is crucial to a positive re-integration of each individual into their community.

-Royal London Society
+Charity information: Royal London Society